ihor-delta/ex-ethics/README.md

 The question of the researcher’s spirituality will be omitted within the framework of these discussions.
 I will try to give a theoretical justification for ethics (the principle of action).

 Also, within the framework of the ethics of existence (hereinafter - ethics), we dare to talk not about an action that occurs in reality, but about an action aimed at reality - that is, about a certain thinking action (operation) carried out on the reality itself of the researcher before directing  action into reality.

+# Discussion

+## Tendency to Change

+Reality have a tendency to change even without the effectual participation of the researcher.